 But after all that, the end result should be customers buying their products.
 That is where they miss the trick.
 They don’t get the desired conversions from the traffic they generate because of cart abandonment.
 Here are some reasons why customers abandoned cart midway.

-No Express Shipping
+a) No Express Shipping

-People often leave their purchase midway because of this.
+People often leave their purchases midway because of this.
 They choose a product and add it to their cart.
 But when they get to the checkout page, they are hit with the shipping rates and handling issues.
 Then they start to second guess themselves.

 It goes two ways,

 - Either they force themselves to buy the product